 249 Il-2s were built before the Germans invaded the USSR on 22 June 1941, inflicting a series of staggering military disasters on the Red Army.
 Only 18 Il-2s had been delivered to field units, pilots were not very familiar with the aircraft, and the Il-2 was not in a position to do the German invaders much damage for the time being.

-Soviet resistance through the summer of 1941 was uncoordinated and did little to slow the enemy down.
+Soviet resistance through the summer of 1941 was uncoordinated and outmatched by the enemy, though it presented enough difficulty to the invaders to slow their advance down.
 By that time, it was obvious that the aircraft factories around Moscow and other centers in western Russia were greatly at risk, and in a monumental undertaking they were relocated beyond the Urals under the most difficult conditions.
 Ilyushin and his engineers were busy during this time, rethinking their production techniques, and only two months after the relocation had begun, Il-2s were again coming off the production line.
 Production was slow to get started, but two plant managers, Shenkman and Tretiakov, were encouraged to do their utmost by a telegram: